ccgargantua/OSECE/osece/circuitsI/001_Introcution.md

 # Introduction to Circuit Analysis

-This text will server as a basic introduction to electric circuit analysis.
+This text will serve as a basic introduction to electric circuit analysis.
 In this lesson, the following topics will be covered:

 * Voltage, Current and Resistance
 * Ohms Law